 The John F. Barnes’ Myofascial Release Approach® provides safe, gentle and consistently effective therapy for fascial restrictions resulting from imbalances due to trauma, inflammatory responses and/or surgical procedures, tension and poor posture.
 Fascia is uninterrupted connective tissue from head to toe.
 It is all encompassing covering muscle fibers, bones, nerves, blood vessels and cells.
 Many of its local manifestations of distortion have distal effects on the body.
 MFR treats the entire mind/body system whereby, eliminating the pressure of the restricted myofascial system, "the straightjacket", that causes pain related symptoms.

 Visualize fascia as scaffolding for your bones and organs, suspending and holding all of your internal body structures in place.
 It is a highly complex biological fabric that holds us together.
 70 trillion cells within this fibrous 3D weblike maze.
-Fascia houses nerves, blood vessels and cells that help to keep your body functioning properly.
-When fascia is tight/strained, it can feel like 2000 pounds -per square inch- of pressure barreling down on any given body part, immediately causing discomfort and dysfunction.
+Fascia houses nerves, blood vessels and cells which help to keep your body functioning properly.
+When fascia is tight/strained, it can feel like 2000 pounds -per square inch- of pressure squeezing around any given body part, immediately causing pain, discomfort and dysfunction.
 MFR helps to relieve these tight and painful restrictions.
 You will feel your body go from resisting to releasing.